MicrosoftDocs/entra-docs/docs/id-governance/manage-workflow-custom-security-attribute.md

 ms.author: owinfrey
 ms.reviewer: krbain

-#CustomerIntent: As an administrator, I want to be able to add custom security attributes of a user to the scope of a workflow so that I have greater control over which users specific workflows will run for.
+#CustomerIntent: As an administrator, I want to be able to use custom security attributes of a user as part of the scope of a workflow so that I have greater control over which users specific workflows will run for.
 ---

 # Use custom security attributes to scope a workflow